duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-roles-2

-**Q:** How do you handle conflicting priorities between technical requirements and stakeholder demands?
+**Q:** {Interrogate} How do you handle conflicting priorities between technical requirements and stakeholder demands?

 - Vietnamese outline:
   - Question: